ArteryTek/AT32F413_Firmware_Library/project/at_start_f413/examples/usart/half_duplex/readme.txt

   set-up
   - connect usart2 tx pin (pa2) to usart3 tx pin (pb10)
   - connect a pull-up resistor to this line (10k).

+  for more detailed information. please refer to the application note document AN0099.